 From the sequential consistency to the acquire-release semantic

-A thread sees the operations of another thread and therefore of all other threads in the same order.
-The key characteristic of the sequential consistency will not hold, if we use the acquire-release semantic for atomic operations.
-This is an area, in which C# or Java will not follow.
-But that's also an area, in which our intuition begins to wane.
+A thread sees the operations of another thread and all other threads in the same order.
+The key characteristic of sequential consistency will not hold if we use the acquire-release semantic for atomic operations.
+This is an area in which C# or Java will not follow.
+But that’s also an area where our intuition begins to wane.

-There is no global synchronization between threads in the acquire-release semantic, there is only a synchronisation between atomic operations on the same atomic variable.
-So a write operation on one thread synchronises with a read operation on another thread on the same atomic variable.
-This synchronization relation on the same atomic variable helps to establish a happens-before relation between atomic variables and therefore between threads.
+There is no global synchronization between threads in the acquire-release semantic; there is only a synchronization between atomic operations on the same atomic variable.
+So a write operation on one thread synchronizes with a read operation on another on the same atomic variable.
+This synchronization relation on the same atomic variable helps to establish a happens-before relation between atomic variables and, therefore, between threads.

 What's next?